runloopai/deepagents-cli-fork/README.md

 ### Distribution Options

-There are two ways to package the application:
+There are three ways to package the application:

 #### Option 1: Source Package (Recommended for Cross-Platform)